Galidar/oceanology-docs/docs/getting-started/setup.md

 # Setup Guide

 Provides a step-by-step guide to setup Oceanology requirments.
-If you need help adding Oceanology to your scene after all requirements have been configured video here [TODO VIDEO]
+If you need help adding Oceanology to your scene here is a tutorial video: [Getting Started Video](https://www.youtube.com/watch?v=lEAlVro1kxA)

 !!! note